mrusa/react-native-UIKit/README.md

 # react-native-UIKit

-A collection of stateless (or minimally stateful) stylized and configurable UI components for rapid prototyping in react native.
+A collection of stateless (or minimally stateful) stylized and configurable UI presentation components for rapid prototyping in react native.

-### suggestions/pull requests welcome

-ongoing development..

 #### Getting Started
 `npm i react-native-uikit -S`